paulsump/mars_flights/README.md

 #### UI

-- retry button (after failed fetch)
+- Text too small on Nexus (and iPhone a bit).
+- Use date accuracy (e.g. quarterly)
+- Check flight dates against one on the net

 - Convert time to england /// TODO convert toLocal.
 Maybe use utc to find original zone?
 (Probably California).

+- Retry button (after failed fetch)              //TODO CALL all this in a retry button

 - Move the share button in a bit (maybe with padding).
 - Click on column header to sort by that field.